 - E-commerce sites and online shops

-You can find additional examples in the Drupal showcase section.
+You can find additional examples in the Drupal case studies section.

 To summarize, whatever website you are aiming to build, Drupal allows you to do so.
-And as a Drupal user, you will be in good company.
+Let’s now look at how to get started.

-Before you can build a website, you need a place where it is located and reachable aka web hosting.
+Before you can build a website, you need a place where it is located and reachable – that’s web hosting.

 Already have hosting?
 Move on to step 2 of the Drupal tutorial.